Close shave for Taoiseach as Dublin Zoo welcomes visitors

 Taoiseach Micheál Martin had a fortunate escape on his visit to Dublin Zoo to mark the first day of the reopening of outdoor attractions nationwide.

-The Taoiseach was accompanied by the zoo’s director Dr Christoph Schwitzer on a short photo opportunity to see how it will manage having been closed for 244 days during several lockdowns.
+The Taoiseach was accompanied by the zoo’s director Dr Christoph Schwitzer on a short photo opportunity to see how it will manage having been closed for 244 days during multiple lockdowns.

 They passed under the high ropes which cross the enclosure for the four Bornean orangutans and three Sumatran Siamang gibbons.
 In normal circumstances these separate species would not mingle in the wild together, but, like the parties in the Coalition, they co-exist in these unprecedented times.